 - March 1: C-DAY.
 Television stations convert to full-time colour transmission.

-- Graham Kennedy is banned from appearing on live television after his infamous “crow call” on Nine’s Graham Kennedy Show.
+- Graham Kennedy is banned from appearing on live television after his infamous “crow call” and subsequent editorials on Nine’s Graham Kennedy Show.

 - May 12: Nine’s new variety show The Don Lane Show begins a successful eight year run.

 - TEN10 Sydney launches its first one-hour news service, Eyewitness Newshour.